IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 ### Deployment pipeline

-A dedicated, manually invoked deployment pipeline template is provided to trigger the installation of an existing package from artifactory into more test and production environments, that are not on the default route for the application team.
+A dedicated, manually invoked deployment pipeline template is provided to trigger the installation of an existing package from artifactory into additional test environments, that are not on the default route for the application teams, or to drive the deployment of release packages into the production environments.

 #### Pipeline parameters